Domestic Abuse Bill

 Description

-The bill establishes a Domestic Abuse Commissioner to oversee and improve practices in preventing and responding to domestic abuse.
-The Commissioner will have several functions, including monitoring services, making recommendations to authorities, and carrying out research.
-They will also establish an Advisory Board to provide advice.
+The bill creates a Domestic Abuse Commissioner responsible for promoting good practice in preventing and responding to domestic abuse, providing advice, and publishing reports.
+The Commissioner will have an Advisory Board to assist them.

 Government Spending